National Capital Region Institute of Medical Sciences

 National Capital Region Institute of Medical Sciences, Meerut or N.C.R.
 Institute of Medical Sciences, Meerut is a private medical college run by KSD Charitable Trust, situated at Nalpur Village Hapur-Meerut road in Meerut district, Uttar Pradesh.

-It was started in 2018 when Medical Council of India gives it permission to start M.B.B.S. course.
-It is affiliated with Ch.
-Charan Singh University, Meerut.
+It was started in 2018 when National Medical Commission gives it permission to start M.B.B.S. course.
+It is affiliated with Atal Bihari Vajpayee Medical University.